squidfunk/mkdocs-material/docs/creating-your-site.md

             }
             ```

-            1. `yaml.customTags` part will be needed if you want to use and configure [Emojis](reference/icons-emojis.md).
+            1. This setting is necessary if you plan to use [icons and emojis],
+                or Visual Studio Code will show errors on certain lines.

     === "Other"

-        1. Ensure your editor of choice has support for YAML schema validation.
+        3. Ensure your editor of choice has support for YAML schema validation.
-        2. Add the following lines at the top of `mkdocs.yml`:
+        4. Add the following lines at the top of `mkdocs.yml`:

             ``` yaml
             # yaml-language-server: $schema=https://squidfunk.github.io/mkdocs-material/schema.json